Will Your Civic Website Rock the Vote This Year?

 It’s officially election season.
 As a municipal website administrator, you know what that means: you can expect a huge spike in civic website traffic on November 7.
 FairVote estimates that 40 percent of the eligible population turns out to vote during a non-presidential election year.
 These voter turnout statistics translate to massive amounts of voter data that local governments will want to share online.
 If not properly managed, big data and large traffic volumes could wreak havoc on your civic website this Election Day.

-At CivicPlus, our experience developing and hosting over 2,500 local government websites has revealed some simple, but essential best practices to keep local government websites fully operational and optimized for high traffic volumes during election season.
-This year, keep citizens informed regarding election results without compromising on the quality of their online interaction—or the functionality of your website—by following these essential best practices:
+At CivicPlus®, our experience developing and hosting over 2,500 local government websites has revealed some simple, but essential best practices to keep local government websites fully operational and optimized for high traffic volumes during election season.
+This year, keep citizens informed regarding election results without compromising on the quality of their online interaction—or the functionality of your website—by following our essential best practices.

 1. Communicate in Advance.
 Communicate in advance to your citizens in advance when you expect to post election results.
 This will help to mitigate high volumes of repeat traffic throughout the day before results are available.
 Communicate anticipated timing to citizens using all available communication platforms, including email and social media.